phillystafford/hs-challenge/README.md

 3. By default, the project uses [Parcel](https://parceljs.org/) - a bundler that includes live reloading and a local dev server ready for you to use.
 Run `npm run start` to start the local dev server and you're good to go.

+> **Note**
+>
-**Note** - you're free to replace `Parcel` with your preferred bundler (e.g. Webpack, Gulp).
+> You're free to replace `Parcel` with your preferred bundler (e.g. Webpack, Gulp).
 The only requirement we ask is that running `npm install` from the command line compiles your project and running `npm run start` from the command line starts a local server where we can view your project at `localhost`.
+>

-**Bonus Points**: if you add anything that improves the dev experience, e.g. unit tests, linting, etc.
+> **Bonus Points**: if you add anything that improves the dev experience, e.g. unit tests, linting, etc.

 <br />